 – Why (or another wording to continue that question, such as “like what”)?
 I want to be able to be active with my grandkids as they grow.

 – Why?
 Because I lost my grandmother young, and don’t have special memories with her (yes that was only 4 Why’s, but you get the idea).

 Okay, so you want to be healthy because you want to be able to make special memories with your grandkids.

 The goal remains the same: to be healthier.
 But psychologically the motivation factor is so much higher.
 So next time you get frustrated with the process, remember your Why, and don’t quit!

 One other key to consistency I want you to keep in mind is that the best way to build consistency is to start with small habits.
-If you go from no fitness regimen to “I am going to spend an hour in the gym every day!”, there is a good chance you are going to not achieve that goal right away, fall off, and end up quitting.
+If you go from no fitness regimen to “I am going to run or spend an hour in the gym every day!”, there is a good chance you are going to not achieve that goal right away, fall off, and end up quitting.
 Start with a smaller goal, but something you can do consistently.
 I think that is often the problem with nutritional change.
 Waking up and saying you are dropping all grains may not be the best way to maintain a consistent change (though for some people, cold turkey may be best– you need to know yourself).
 Making smaller, easier consistent changes is most likely the best road to success.